Helping millions of people navigate the world of technology.

 Step 3: Use the drop-down menu next to Startup type to select Automatic.
 Then, hit Apply, followed by OK.

 The hardware and devices troubleshooter on Windows can automatically detect and fix any common issues.
-You can run this particular troubleshooter if Windows 11 is still won’t connect to your scanner.
+You can run this Windows troubleshooter to fix any issues that may be preventing your scanner from working.

 Step 1: Press the Windows key + R to open the Run dialog.
 Type msdt.exe -id DeviceDiagnostic in the box and press Enter.